 The optimal therapeutic intervention is controversial because randomized controlled trials comparing different options have not been done.
 Sometimes, combination therapy is required.

-Chemical dissolution using agents such as cola and cellulase can be done for patients with mild symptoms (1).
+Chemical dissolution using agents such as cola and cellulase can be done for patients with mild symptoms (1 Treatment references A bezoar is a tightly packed collection of partially digested or undigested material that most commonly occurs in the stomach.
+Gastric bezoars can occur in all age groups and often occur in... read more ).
 Cellulase dosage is 3 to 5 g dissolved in 300 to 500 mL of water; this is taken over the course of a day for 2 to 5 days.
 Metoclopramide 10 mg orally is often given as an adjunct to promote gastric motility.
 Enzymatic digestion using papain is no longer recommended.

 Endoscopic removal is indicated for patients who have bezoars that fail to dissolve, moderate to severe symptoms due to large bezoars, or both.
 If initial diagnosis is made by endoscopy, removal can be attempted at that time.
-Fragmentation with forceps, wire snare, jet spray, argon plasma coagulation, or even laser (2) may break up bezoars, allowing them to pass or be extracted.
+Fragmentation with forceps, wire snare, jet spray, argon plasma coagulation, or even laser (2 Treatment references A bezoar is a tightly packed collection of partially digested or undigested material that most commonly occurs in the stomach.
+Gastric bezoars can occur in all age groups and often occur in... read more ) may break up bezoars, allowing them to pass or be extracted.

 Surgery is reserved for cases in which chemical dissolution and endoscopic intervention cannot be done or have failed, for patients with complications, or for patients with intestinal bezoars.